-WhiteHat recognise that university is the path that most people choose and that it is the right option in many cases.
+WhiteHat recognise that university is a path that some people choose and that it could be the right option in many cases.
 However, they’re on a mission to create a truly outstanding alternative to university for those keen to start their career sooner and learn on the job whilst getting paid.

 One of WhiteHat’s core strengths is the calibre of roles they offer at some of the biggest and most prestigious companies in the world including the likes of Publicis, Warner Bros and Facebook.
 They have even made waves into the heart of government, recently offering a placement at the Houses of Parliament!

 It's not luck, however, which has seen the apprenticeship provider grow so rapidly…

 The WhiteHat recruitment process is designed to really get to know each individual applicant and ensure they're matched with the right apprenticeship, role and employer so that when they start in their new position, they’ll be confident that they’re in the right place to grow.

 Once settled in their role, WhiteHat provides even more opportunities for apprentices to expand their professional development and their experiences of the working world.
 As part of the WhiteHat community, you get access to best in class (and free!) training, delivered by industry experts (Google regularly deliver training sessions), or by the WhiteHat team and other apprentices (on everything from coding to creating influencer marketing campaigns to how to use Adobe Spark).